-Off the beaten track small group tour, staying in traditional lodges, encountering fascinating wildlife and a couple of days on a pristine beach.
+Off the beaten track small group tour in The Gambia, staying in traditional lodges, encountering fascinating wildlife, wonderful people and pristine beaches.

 Activity code: GAGW